 Remove unwanted contamination like European or American foulbrood by disinfecting with soapy water or any common disinfectant.

-The Apimaye beehive is a relatively new hive design that goes a long way to addressing the threat of hot or cold weather.
+The Apimaye beehive is a relatively new hive design that goes a long way to addressing the threat of cold or hot weather.
 As climate change continues to deliver more extreme weather patterns, it’s likely interest in the Apimaye will continue to increase.

 If you’re still sitting on the fence about what hive to buy, you may want to check out these 9 types of hives.
 We look at the strengths and weaknesses of each, so it’s well worth a read.